This section of Ch. 7 will cover the following topics:

 - Read the concluding paragraph.
 Does it provide a sense of closure rather than just repeating what has already been said?

 Trees grow well with sufficient sunshine and rain.
 Sometimes, though, they grow so vigorously that their roots invade the foundation of the house, branches knock against windows, and leaves fall into rain gutters, clogging them.
 To ensure the tree remains attractive and healthy, it often needs pruning.

 That is true about writing too.
 Many student writers are worried about not having enough to say.
 A more serious problem with student writing is wordiness.
 Three problems common in student writing are focus, transitions, and clarity.

 Problem #1: Focus

 Sometimes writers cannot resist a good .
-Even though you might enjoy such detours when you chat with friends, unplanned digressions usually harm a piece of writing.
+Even though you might enjoy such detours, unplanned digressions usually harm a piece of writing.

 Read the following paragraph twice.
 The first time, include the words that are lined out.
 The second time, skip them.
 Notice the information about the shopping experience gets the reader off track.
 The paragraph is clearer and more focused without the digression.

 Buying a television can be confusing.
 The first important decision

 as the shopper walks around the sales floor is whether to get a plasma screen or an LCD screen.
 The salespeople may give you decent info.
 Plasma flat-panel television screens can be much larger in diameter than their LCD rivals.
 Plasma screens show truer blacks and can be viewed at a wider angle than current LCD screens.
 But be careful and tell the salesperson you have budget constraints.
 Large flat-panel plasma screens are much more expensive than flat-screen LCD models.
 Don’t let someone make you buy more television than necessary!

 It takes time to learn to prune your own writing.
 But practice makes perfect.
 As you revise, see if you can spot digressions.